 We maintain stock ownership guidelines that require our executive officers, non-employee directors (other than members of the Board who are affiliated with Advent International, L.P. or who are restricted under third-party arrangements from owning vested equity in their personal capacities) and other executives designated by the Compensation Committee to acquire and maintain a specified value of equity interests with respect to our Common Stock.
-The stock ownership guidelines are designed to align the interests of our executive officers and non-employee directors with those of our stockholders by ensuring that our executive officers and non-employee directors have a meaningful financial stake in our long-term success.
+The stock ownership guidelines are designed to align the interests of our executive officers and non-employee directors with those of our stockholders by ensuring that our executive officers and non-employee directors.
 For more information about our stock ownership guidelines, please see "Corporate Governance - Stock Ownership Guidelines."